LiewJunTung/Android-strings-xml-csv-converter/README.md

 - [x] Ability to convert arrays and plurals
 - [x] IntelliJ and Android Studio plugin
 - [] Clean up the (very ugly) codes
+- [] Enable the application to run in Java version less than 8